Vince Gair: The "Gair Affair"

 Gair subsequently became disillusioned with the DLP's other senators, who forced him to resign as leader in October 1973.
 In 1974, when the Federal Labor government of Gough Whitlam was desperately attempting to gain a majority in the Senate, Whitlam tried to create an extra vacancy in Queensland for the upcoming Senate election so as to gain the ALP an increased chance of winning an extra Senate seat.

-Whitlam approached Gair with the offer of the position of Ambassador to Ireland, which Gair accepted on 14 March.
+Whitlam approached Gair with the offer of the position of Ambassador to Ireland and not as a reconciliation with an ALP deflector in Gair, which Gair accepted on 14 March.
 Whitlam intended to keep the appointment confidential until 2 April, when Gair would tender his resignation from his Senate seat retroactive to 20 March, when Dublin cabled its acceptance of Gair's appointment to Canberra.
 This would force the issuing of writs for the election of six Senators from Queensland, not five as would normally have been the case.
 Labor would have a realistic chance of winning three of those seats, and with it control of the Senate.
 Subsequently, when knowledge of the appointment became public on 2 April there was an outcry from the conservative parties.
 The then Queensland Premier Joh Bjelke-Petersen decided to thwart Whitlam by causing the issue of writs for the usual five Senate vacancies before Gair could resign.

 In Canberra, a group of Country Party senators kept Gair occupied in their office, away from the President of the Senate Magnus Cormack (to whom he needed to give his resignation), drinking beer and eating prawns, until 6pm (the Commonwealth Electoral Act provided that writs would be deemed to have been issued at 6pm irrespective of the time that they were actually issued).
 At 6:05pm, the Queensland Cabinet met and advised the governor, Air Marshal Sir Colin Hannah, to issue writs for the election of five senators for Queensland, and the writs were issued at 11pm.
 As a result, Gair failed to resign his Senate position in time for there to be six vacancies instead of five, thus thwarting Whitlam's plan.
 This delaying tactic was later known as "the Night of the Long Prawns".
 Gair later claimed he was perfectly aware of why he was being feted by his colleagues, some of whom were former enemies.
 Gair's actions helped to precipitate a double dissolution.
 After the 18 May election, the ALP remained without control of the Senate.
 The 1974 election marked the electoral demise of the DLP, which lost all four of its remaining seats, largely as a backlash against Gair's actions.